Reverse Polish notation: Explanation

 The concept of a stack, a last-in/first-out construct, is integral to the left-to-right evaluation of RPN.
 In the example 3 4 −, first the 3 is put onto the stack, then the 4; the 4 is now on top and the 3 below it.
-The subtraction operator removes the top two items from the stack, performs 3 − 4, and puts the result of -1 onto the stack.
+The subtraction operator removes the top two items from the stack, performs 3 − 4, and puts the result of −1 onto the stack.

-The common terminology is that added items are pushed on the stack and removed items are popped.
+The common terminology is that added items are pushed on the stack and removed items are popped or pulled.

 The advantage of reverse Polish notation is that it removes the need for order of operations and parentheses that are required by infix notation and can be evaluated linearly, left-to-right.
 For example, the infix expression (3 + 4) × (5 + 6) becomes 3 4 + 5 6 + × in reverse Polish notation.

 Practical implications

+Reverse Polish notation has been compared to how one had to work through problems with a slide rule.

 In comparison, testing of reverse Polish notation with algebraic notation, reverse Polish has been found to lead to faster calculations, for two reasons.
 The first reason is that reverse Polish calculators do not need expressions to be parenthesized, so fewer operations need to be entered to perform typical calculations.
 Additionally, users of reverse Polish calculators made fewer mistakes than for other types of calculators.
 Later research clarified that the increased speed from reverse Polish notation may be attributed to the smaller number of keystrokes needed to enter this notation, rather than to a smaller cognitive load on its users.
-However, anecdotal evidence suggests that reverse Polish notation is more difficult for users to learn than algebraic notation.
+However, anecdotal evidence suggests that reverse Polish notation is more difficult for users who previously learned algebraic notation.